Description of the low-level network protocol

 ASCII format key/value pairs

 This contains an arbitrary number of key/value pairs, each of which is given as a 0-terminated string.
 An empty key (=double 0) indicates the end of the list.
-Example: “amplifier_gain\0high\0noise_reduction\0active\0\0”.
+For example: “amplifier_gain\0high\0noise_reduction\0active\0\0”.

 Not used so far.